Francis-Calingo/IBM-Capstone-Data-Science-for-Rocket-Science/README.md

 <ul>
     <li>Amalgamated several data science topics to extract and visualize data from SpaceX, and, serving in a hypoithetical data scientist role, helped the hypothetical aerospace company SpaceY optimize the success of their rocket launches (and thus save money) through predictive modelling. </li>
-    <li>Presented findings and insight in an attached PowerPoint presentation, mirroring presentations that would be presented to executives and non-technical audiences. </li>
+    <li>Presented findings and insights in an attached PowerPoint presentation, mirroring presentations that would be presented to executives and non-technical audiences. </li>
     <li>Part of IBM's Data Science Professional Certificate Program.</li>
     <li>Draws upon several data science topics:</li>
   <ul>